fellowminddk/AlwaysAzure/README.md

 # Introduction

-This repo contains all the resources that are used during the Always Azure broadcasts.
+This repo contains all the resources that are used during the Fellowmind Always Azure broadcasts.

+You can sign up for the upcoing broadcast sessions [here](https://www.fellowmindcompany.com/da-dk/nyheder-og-events/always-azure/)

 ## Coming up